Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 \section{Characterizing representable tangent structures for affine schemes}

 The main objective of this paper is to classify representable tangent structures on the category of affine schemes $\Aff_R$.
-Of course, as discussed above, to fulfill our goal, it suffices to classify infinitesimal objects in $\Aff_R$. since $\Aff_R$ is equivalent to the opposite category $\cAlg_R$, thanks to Lemma~\ref{lemma:infinitesimal-objects-tangentoids}, infinitesimal objects in $\Aff_R$ coincide with coexponentiable tangentoids in $\cAlg_R$ (with respect to the coCartesian monoidal structure).
+From our previous discussion, to achieve our goal, it suffices to classify infinitesimal objects in $\Aff_R$.
+Since $\Aff_R$ is equivalent to the opposite category $\cAlg_R$, thanks to Lemma~\ref{lemma:infinitesimal-objects-tangentoids}, infinitesimal objects in $\Aff_R$ coincide with coexponentiable tangentoids in $\cAlg_R$ (with respect to the coCartesian monoidal structure).

 Therefore, the first step towards our objective is to classify (non-necessarily coexponentiable) tangentoids in $\cAlg_R$.
 However, note that $\cAlg_R$ is precisely the category of commutative monoids for the category of $\Mod_R$, that is, $\cMon(\Mod_R)=\cAlg_R$.
-Thus, by Proposition~\ref{proposition:symmetric-tangentoids}, (symmetric) tangentoids of $\cMon(\Mod_R)=\cAlg_R$ are equivalent to symmetric tangentoids of $\Mod_R$.
+Thus, by Proposition~\ref{proposition:symmetric-tangentoids}, (symmetric) tangentoids of $\cAlg_R$ are equivalent to symmetric tangentoids of $\Mod_R$.
 Therefore, we reduce the problem to classifying symmetric tangentoids of $\Mod_R$.